 The ultimate finish is a sleeve with a heavy hard chrome overlay.
-With this you get a very hard outer shell for protection as bumper plate hubs can range in hardness and easily damage the sleeves from constant dropping.
-Decorative chrome is the least desirable choice again because of the danger from cracking and peeling.
+With this you get a very hard outer shell for protection, as bumper plate hubs can range in hardness and easily damage the sleeves from constant dropping.
+Again, decorative chrome is the least desirable choice because of the danger from cracking and peeling.

 Although used by many companies in the past and today—is a finish not desirable as its primary purpose is for decoration as its name implies.
 It is not suitable for a workout bar subjected to constant flexing which causes this finish to crack and peel over time which can be extremely dangerous.

 A plating process with moderate corrosion resistance, but can wear over time, compared to other finishes.

 A plating process pioneered in the late 1990s by American Barbell exclusively on Olympic bars.
 This method of chrome not only appeals cosmetically but also eliminates the associated dangers of cracking and peeling.
 Hard Chrome is not very corrosion resistant but is much safer if all related processes are strictly followed.
 Hard Chrome is a very thin and hard surface treatment used primarily in the aircraft and automotive industry—usually in oil bathed applications.